Debasis-India/Debasis_personal_website_hosting/README.md

 ## Prerequisites🔐

 1. You should have [Visual studio](https://visualstudio.microsoft.com/) and [Git](https://git-scm.com/) installed on your PC.
 You should also own a GitHub account.
-2. **Basic Knowledge of HTML/CSS/JavaScript**: To make modifications or customizations and use AI tools if required
+2. Having some basic knowledge of HTML, CSS, and JavaScript can be super handy for making tweaks or customizations—plus, and don’t forget to unleash the power of AI tools whenever you need a boost!

 ## Setup and Deployment 🚀

 1. To Get Started, Fork this repository to your GitHub account
 2. Open your terminal or command prompt.
-3. To Clone the forked repo from your account to local machine, Run the following command:
+3. To Clone the forked repo from your account to local machine, Run the following commands:
    ```bash
    git clone https://github.com/<your-username>/My_personal_website_hosting.git
 4. Navigate to the project directory: